adamchainz/seporaitis.github.com/_posts/2012-02-27-there-is-a-problem-with-web-frameworks.md

 That's one of the greatest outcomes of all this - logic is stripped down (but still there is some logic), what's left for you is XML transformations.
-The thing is you greatly reduce a chance of bug - your data can be incorrect but can not contain bugs or be invalid (as long as validation in datastore works correctly).
-And surprisingly we had issues when some properties were missing in resource - nothing broke, we had our XSLTs set up in way that just the part where that property value should be shown - it was not shown.
+The thing is, you greatly reduce a chance of bug - your data can be incorrect but can not contain bugs or be invalid (as long as validation in datastore works correctly).
+And when we did have had issues when some properties were missing in resource, nothing broke, we had our XSLTs set up in way that just the part where that property value should be shown - it was not shown.
 No ifs, no template logic.
-And you get this pretty much by default if you use XSLT correct.
+And you get this pretty much by default if you use XSLT correctly.

 ## Embrace the Open Source version of this!